 In Ireland, asylum-seekers can apply for a permission to access the labour market under certain conditions.
-You may be eligible for this permission if you have not yet received a first instance recommendation on your international protection application after 9 months.
+You may be eligible for this permission if you have not yet received a first instance recommendation on your international protection application after 6 months.
+This applies to applications received on or after 18 January 2021.
+Before this, you had to have been waiting for 9 months.

 Primary and secondary education